-- Family vacations during scheduled school days - Non-school related events such as recreational sports championships and tournaments occurring on scheduled school days - Days that parents and guardians write notes for that are: - Not a circumstance listed as an excusable absence - Not the result of an unforeseen emergency situation
+- Family vacations during scheduled school days - Non-school related events such as recreational sports championships and tournaments occurring on scheduled school days - > Days that parents and guardians write notes for that are: - Not a circumstance listed as an excusable absence - Not the result of an unforeseen emergency situation

-Truant unexcused absences occur when no information has been received by school personnel that YOU, the student's parent/guardian, are aware of and support the absence.
-Both locally unexcused and truant unexcused absences initiate truancy procedures.
+Truant unexcused absences occur when school personnel have received no information that you, the student's parent/guardian, are aware of and support the absence.
+However, both locally unexcused and truant unexcused absences initiate truancy procedures.

-COMMUNICATE, COMMUNICATE!
+COMMUNICATE, COMMUNICATE, COMMUNICATE!

-It is the parent/guardian's responsibility to communicate with the school when their students are absent from school.
-When students are absent from school, parents/guardians must contact the school (office personnel, teachers, school counselors, or a building administrator) then provide a written explanation for the absence when the student returns to school.
-Keep in mind absences may be treated as truant unexcused until the school receives a written excuse explaining the reason(s) for an absence.
-If a student is absent from school due to a suspension, teachers will provide access to instruction, and graded assignments to complete, throughout the short-term suspension period.
-When students are issued long-term suspensions, teachers will continue to provide access to graded assignments; however, students are required to attend one of our alternative programs to continue receiving instruction.
+The parent/guardian is responsible for communicating with the school when their students are absent from school.
+When students are absent from school, parents/guardians must:

+(1) Contact the school (office personnel, teachers, school counselors, or a building administrator) and

+(2) Provide a written explanation for the absence when the student returns to school.

+Keep in mind absences may be treated as truant unexcused until the school receives a written note explaining the reason(s) for an absence.
+If a student is absent from school due to a suspension, teachers will provide access to instruction and graded assignments to complete throughout the short-term suspension period.
+When students are issued long-term suspensions, teachers will continue to provide access to graded assignments; however, students must attend one of our alternative programs to continue receiving instruction.
 Madison and the Tidewater Regional Alternative Education Program (T.R.A.E.P.) are our alternative education programs for secondary students.
 The Alternative Class for Elementary Students (A.C.E.S.) housed at Crossroads School is our alternative educational program for elementary students.
-Transportation is provided for both programs.
-Please note: Failure to enroll your child in the designated alternative program is in direct violation of the compulsory attendance law and will result in a parental participation petition filed against you.
+Transportation is provided for all three programs.
+Please note: Failure to enroll your child in the designated alternative program directly violates the compulsory attendance law and will result in a parental participation petition filed against you.
 Any perceived extenuating circumstance must be approved by executive leadership.